sophialyj/system-design-primer/README.md

   <i><a href=http://www.wildbunny.co.uk/blog/2012/10/09/how-to-make-a-multi-player-game-part-1/>Source: How to make a multiplayer game</a></i>
 </p>

-TCP is a connection-oriented protocol over an [IP network](https://en.wikipedia.org/wiki/Internet_Protocol).
+TCP is a reliable connection-oriented protocol over an [IP network](https://en.wikipedia.org/wiki/Internet_Protocol).
 Connection is established and terminated using a [handshake](https://en.wikipedia.org/wiki/Handshaking).
 All packets sent are guaranteed to reach the destination in the original order and without corruption through:

 * Sequence numbers and [checksum fields](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet
 * [Acknowledgement](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packets and automatic retransmission
+Checksums are often used to verify data integrity but are not relied upon to verify data authenticity.
+Checksums work in such a way that if a single bit of the data is corrupted, the checksum would have a different value, so they can provide an inexpensive way to check for (probable) signal integrity.
+An acknowledgement (ACK) is a signal that is passed between communicating processes, computers, or devices to signify acknowledgement, or receipt of message, as part of a communications protocol.

 If the sender does not receive a correct response, it will resend the packets.
 If there are multiple timeouts, the connection is dropped.
 TCP also implements [flow control](https://en.wikipedia.org/wiki/Flow_control_(data)) and [congestion control](https://en.wikipedia.org/wiki/Network_congestion#Congestion_control).
 These guarantees cause delays and generally result in less efficient transmission than UDP.
+Flow control is the process of managing the rate of data transmission between two nodes to prevent a fast sender from overwhelming a slow receiver.
+Congestion control modulates traffic entry into a telecommunications network in order to avoid congestive collapse resulting from oversubscription.
+This is typically accomplished by reducing the rate of packets.
+Whereas congestion control prevents senders from overwhelming the network, flow control prevents the sender from overwhelming the receiver.

+A connection pool is a cache of database connections maintained so that the connections can be reused when future requests to the database are required.
+Connection pools are used to enhance the performance of executing commands on a database.
+Opening and maintaining a database connection for each user, especially requests made to a dynamic database-driven website application, is costly and wastes resources.

 To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
 It can be expensive to have a large number of open connections between web server threads and say, a [memcached](https://memcached.org/) server.
 [Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.

 TCP is useful for applications that require high reliability but are less time critical.
 Some examples include web servers, database info, SMTP, FTP, and SSH.

+ It’s also a stream protocol, so TCP automatically splits your data into packets and sends them over the network for you.

 Use TCP over UDP when:

 * You need all of the data to arrive intact
 * You want to automatically make a best estimate use of the network throughput

+TCP:
+Connection based
+Guaranteed reliable and ordered
+Automatically breaks up your data into packets for you Makes sure it doesn't send data too fast for the internet connection to handle (flow control) Easy to use, you just read and write data like its a file

 ### User datagram protocol (UDP)